Nordkuma/locationchanger/README.md

 *Location Changer* includes support for running custom scripts when switching Locations.
 Scripts should be:

-* installed into the directory `${HOME}/Library/Application Support/LocationChanger`
+* installed into the directory `${HOME}/.locations/Scripts`
 * named identically to the Location (e.g. `Home Wi-Fi` and not `Home Wi-Fi.sh`; if using manually configured Locations, please ensure the name matches the Location and not the SSID)
 * be executable

-When the script is run, the SSID gets passed as an argument, so can use it with `$1`
+When the script is run, the SSID gets passed as an argument, so can use it with `$1`.

+By default, *Location Changer* will run custom scripts on Location change.
+This behavior can be changed by editing the `RUN_SCRIPT` variable in the config file.
+The following values are accepted:

+* `0` - disable custom scripts
+* `1` - enable custom scripts whenever the Location is changed
+* `2` - enable custom scripts whenever a Wi-Fi network is joined, regardless of if the Location was changed

 #### Examples

 You may want to set your computer to require a password to unlock while at work.
-By creating a script that matches the work Location name (e.g. `${HOME}/Library/Application Support/LocationChanger/Work`), this script can perform that configuration automatically when changing to the `Work` Location.
+By creating a script that matches the work Location name (e.g. `${HOME}/.locations/Scripts/Work`), this script can perform that configuration automatically when changing to the `Work` Location.

 ```bash
 #!/usr/bin/env bash